ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/05e20a2f-d153-40bf-a9a1-3fe6611f61f4)

-Using `kubectl get pods --watch`, we can see, that old pods are terminated, and new pods are running now.
+Using `kubectl get pods --watch`, we can see that the old pods are terminated, and the new pods are running now.

 ## 5.7 Rollback to previous application version using Deployment.

-To rollback to previous application version I need to check deployment history.
+To roll back to the previous application version, I need to check the deployment history.

 ```
 kubectl rollout history deployment youtrack-deployment